 If your appetite doesn’t improve after a few days, let your nurse or dietitian know.
 They can give you advice on getting more calories and protein in your diet.
 They may give you food supplements or meal replacement drinks to try.
 Your doctor can prescribe some of these and you can buy them from chemists.

 Less common side effects of ICEBack to top

 Changes in the way the heart works

-Some of the drugs can affect the way the heart works.
+Some of the drugs used in ICE can affect the way the heart works.
 You may have tests to see how well your heart is working before, during and sometimes after treatment.

 Changes in the way the kidneys and liver work

 ICE can affect how your kidneys and liver work.
 This is usually mild and goes back to normal after treatment.
 You will have blood tests before chemotherapy to check how well your kidneys and liver are working.

 Ifosfamide can affect the nervous system.
 You may feel very drowsy or confused, or you may have hallucinations.
 You may feel dizzy or unsteady.
 Rarely, this treatment can cause fits (seizures).
 You may be given medication to prevent this.
 Tell your doctor or nurse straight away if you notice any of these symptoms.
 They may make some changes to your treatment if they become a problem for you.

 It’s important not to drive or operate machinery if you have these side effects.